- About SORO NC

 SORO Digital & Computer Literacy Program

-Learn and get connected to your community and your world
+Learn and connect to your community and your world

 Computer Literacy means having a basic, non-technical knowledge about computers and how to use them or to have a familiarity and experience with computers, software and systems.

-In order to help address this issue in our own community, The South Robertson Neighborhoods Council, along with our initial partners, Microsoft, The Robertson Branch Public Library of the Los Angeles Public Library and SORO, Inc have collaborated to create FREE and local access to basic and intermediate computer literacy courses.
+In order to help address this issue in our own community, the South Robertson Neighborhoods Council, along with our initial partners Microsoft, The Robertson Branch Public Library of the Los Angeles Public Library, and the SoRo Community Foundation, have collaborated to create FREE and local access to basic and intermediate computer literacy courses.
 These courses will be open to anyone in the city of Los Angeles 17 and older who feels they need help getting more proficient with computers and the internet.

 - Getting to Know Windows 10